skyl4rk/floodanddraincontrol/README.md

 // LED on Pin 13 will flash sensor values in morse code

-// M indicates moisture sensor value, H indicates thermistor value
+// M indicates moisture sensor value, H indicates tray thermistor value, A indicates box air thermistor value

 // Pump Relay is on Pin 4
+// Circulation fan relay is Pin 5
+// Exhaust fan relay is Pin 6
+// Heat relay is Pin 7

-// Pump is activated once every 24 hours but will only run if soil moisture sensor indicates dry soil
+// Pump will only run if soil moisture sensor indicates dry soil

 // Pump will turn off if soil becomes moist during pumping.

 // Change pumpCycleOnDuration to set pump run time

-// Change pumpCycleOffDuration to set delay between pump runs

 // Ground Pin 12 with a button switch to manually run pump once

-// Thermistor is connected to 3.3V and Pin 0, with a 10k Ohm Resistor from Pin 0 to Ground
+// Tray thermistor is connected to 3.3V and Pin 0, with a 10k Ohm Resistor from Pin 0 to Ground

-// Heat relay is on Pin 5
+// Box air thermistor is connected to 3.3V and Pin 2, with a 10k Ohm Resistor from Pin 0 to Ground

 // Confirm DRYSOILSET, WETSOILSET, HEATSET values and pump cycle durations prior to use

-// Paul VandenBosch, 20190119
+// Paul VandenBosch, 20190220

 Suggested Product List (January, 2019):